SantyJ/video_transcode_system/README.md

 - This gives us the time and number of gossip cycles the node needed to discover all peer nodes.
 - The test duration is around ~3 minutes
-- You should see similar behaviour as shown in our report under analysis section for this test.
+- Results are shown in our report under analysis section for this test.
 Refer Section 12 -> pages 18,19 in the report for this test.